I’ve been reading a lot about self-care this year as this is something I’m still learning and often struggling to practice.

 Women burn out fast if they put themselves last.
 As the saying goes, you can’t pour out of an empty glass.
 And you can’t give if you’re always depleted.
 You have to take care of yourself first.

 And so, if you were deprived as a child, you must now learn to give love, care and attention to yourself.
 You have to learn to restore and replenish your body, mind and heart.
 You have to re-parent yourself as part of your healing journey.
 Focus on valuing and honoring yourself daily.
+Learn to offer yourself compassion when times are hard.
 You matter and your health matters.

 Whatever form self-tare takes for you, you are in charge of taking care of you.
 Own it!